simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 *A service-oriented architecture is a software architecture based on the concepts of application front end, services, service repositories and service bus*

 - A service is a software component with a specific functional meaning that typically encapsulates an abstract concept of the business world
-	- Basic services form stable units that can be reused
+	- basic services form stable units that can be reused
 - Process-centered services form flexible layers that can be adapted in line with business processes

 ![[Screenshot from 2025-08-09 15-21-08.png|500]]